Skip to main content

 Research begins with ideas, and we formalize those ideas into hypotheses and concepts.
 Before we make an actual "tool", we might articulate a concept, sketch out how it might work (a conceptual model or diagram), or even write some pseudo code.
 Concepts are typically what gets pitched or proposed for research proposals, and sometimes in agenda-setting or state-of-the-science papers.

-RC does not track "tools" before they exist, but the idea of a concept-grade is helpful and explit from NASA's original technological readniess levels.
+RC does not track "tools" before they exist, but the idea of a concept-grade is helpful and explicit from NASA's original technological readiness levels.

 Proof-of-Concept